 Interview Tips and Tricks for Project Manager Positions

-When It comes to scoring an interview it’s as simple as putting in an application and showing that you have the correct credentials.
-But conducting the actual interview and nailing it to where you are the perfect choice for the employer and getting your dream job is a whole different ball game.
+When it comes to scoring a project manager interview, it’s as simple as putting in an application and showing that you have the correct credentials, project manager skills and work experience.
+But conducting the actual interview, nailing the project manager interview questions and proving you are the perfect choice for the employer and getting your dream job is a whole different ball game.

 Here are tips and tricks for when you head to your next interview for a manager position.